 “Low demand for the vaccine and its subsequent withdrawal from the market represent a loss of a powerful tool for Lyme disease prevention,” a 2007 article in journal

 Lyme disease, if not initially treated with antibiotics, can cause facial palsy, severe headaches, swelling in large joints, shooting pains, and changes in heartbeat, much like the symptoms Spector experienced.

 “Even with all that, I couldn’t convince people it was Lyme disease,” he said.

-Up to 20 percent of Lyme disease cases can cause lasting symptoms, including arthritis in the joints, cognitive difficulties, chronic fatigue, and sleep disturbances, even after antibiotic treatment, according to the CDC.
-This condition is known as post-treatment Lyme disease syndrome (PTLDS).
+Up to 20 percent of Lyme disease cases can cause lasting symptoms, including arthritis in the joints, cognitive difficulties, chronic fatigue, and sleep disturbances, even after antibiotic treatment,

 Outside the medical community, this condition is often called “chronic Lyme disease,” and many who have it believe they have an ongoing infection that warrants regular and continued use of antibiotics.
 These include some people with no diagnosed history of Lyme disease.

 While the cause of PTLDS remains elusive, experts stress these symptoms aren’t related to continued infection with B. burgdorferi.
 The best evidence to date suggests it may be an autoimmune response to the initial infection.

 “They really have a fix on what they believe, but there’s no evidence of infection,” Adalja said.

 He added there’s no evidence chronic Lyme disease patients get any benefit from long-term antibiotic treatment.